4. Planning and implementation

 Defining access rights

-This step describes how the dataset to be opened should be licenced, in other words what terms of use should be set for the data.
+This section describes how the dataset to be opened should be licensed, i.e. what terms of use should be set for the data.

-In order to qualify as open data, the shared data must have an open licence which allows free sharing, modification and use of the dataset for all purposes, including commercial ones.
-A fully open license (for example CC0) means that the organisation waives all copyrights that restrict the dataset’s use, within the limits of legislation.
+In order to qualify as open data, the shared data must have an open licence that allows for the free sharing, modification, and use of the dataset for all purposes, including commercial ones.
+In addition, it is worth considering whether the origin of the data should be mentioned.

-Datasets published as open data are usually licenced under a Creative Commons CC BY 4.0 or CC0 licence.
-While no national recommendations currently exist in Finland for the licensing of public administration’s open datasets, the earlier JHS-189 recommendation on open data access rights recommended the use of CC BY 4.0 licence.
+Datasets published as open data are licenced under the Creative Commons CC BY 4.0 or CC0 licence.
+While no national recommendations currently exist in Finland for the licensing of public administration’s open datasets, the earlier JHS-189 recommendation on open data access rights recommended the use of the CC BY 4.0 licence.

 Most common open data licences